Get answers to common questions about the move to a new council for North Yorkshire.

 Main offices will be connected to communities by a network of over 30 community access points, in key towns and villages, providing access to council and partner services.

 Frontline staff and partners will be based in communities supported by key specialists.
 Technology will enable staff and partners to be connected to colleagues whilst being based locally.

 What will the impact be on local government jobs in North Yorkshire?

-As the new council’s boundaries fit the existing North Yorkshire County Council area, we hope we will be what’s called the ‘continuing authority’.
-This would mean existing county council staff will automatically move into the new organisation and staff from district and borough councils will TUPE transfer to the new council.
+As the new council’s boundaries fit the existing North Yorkshire County Council area, we will be what’s called the ‘continuing authority’.
+This means existing county council staff will automatically move into the new organisation and staff from district and borough councils will TUPE (Transfer of Undertakings - Protection of Employment) to the new council.

-The government will put in place a Structural Changes Order that sets out a basis for how the transition to the new council will take place and designate if we are the continuing authority later this year.
-The change order then needs to agreed by parliament and that process will complete early 2022.
+The government has put in place a Structural Changes Order that sets out a basis for how the transition to the new council will take place.

 Most existing staff will continue to deliver services.
 The most savings are likely to be achieved where there is most duplication, such as senior management and back office systems.
 The new council will look to bring together the best from the seven districts and the current county council and to ensure minimal impact on the public and the services they need.

-Office structures and arrangements will be decided by the new council with the most senior posts (including the chief executive) being filled following an open and competitive process and once the new council’s executive is in place following the May 2022 elections.
+Office structures and arrangements will be decided by the new council with the most senior posts (including the chief executive) being filled following an open and competitive process.

 The proposal for the new council was backed by the North Yorkshire branch of Unison who reviewed it and concluded that this change will minimise disruption to services and staff, protect jobs and avoid compulsory redundancies and help to level-up terms, conditions and pay across local government employees in the county.